nickick/origin-storybook-proto/README.md

 export const YourComponentStoryTitle = Template.bind({});
 ```
-Your folder should like like:
+Your folder should look like:
 ```
 .
 └── src/